 His current and former positions include Conductor of the St. Richard Singers, Artistic Director and Conductor of the Chichester Symphony Orchestra, Musical Director of the Chichester Amateur Operatic Society and Composer-in-Residence to the chamber choir Chichester Voices.
 Over the years he has conducted many concerts during the Chichester Festivities, including a notable Fauré Requiem in aid of Kosovo, the ‘Millennium Messiah’ in Chichester Cathedral in the BT “Voices for Hospices” series and ‘The Armed Man – a Mass for Peace’ by Karl Jenkins in aid of the St Richard’s Hospital Cancer Day Care Unit.
-He is Principal of the National College of Music, General Secretary of the Guild of Church Musicians, a Council Member of the Guild of Musicians and Singers and the Curwen College of Music, and a faculty member of the Central School of Religion.
-He serves additionally as Vice-Chancellor of the Western Orthodox University, European-American University’s sister organization.
+He is Principal of the National College of Music, General Secretary of the Guild of Church Musicians, a Council Member of the Guild of Musicians and Singers, and the Curwen College of Music, and is a faculty member of the Central School of Religion.

-In 2016, he was appointed an Honorary Academician of the Pontificia Accademia Tiberina, Rome, Italy, and an Honorary Fellow of St Paul’s College, Sydney, Australia.
-He is a professed Benedictine of the Abbey-Principality of San Luigi.
+In 2016 he was appointed an Honorary Academician of the Pontificia Accademia Tiberina, Rome, Italy and an Honorary Fellow of St Paul’s College, Sydney, Australia.